|Site Map | Bulletin Home | Temple University|

 |Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 2. Student-athletes must be registered and attending a minimum of 12 semester hours.
-They may not withdraw from courses that would put them below 12 semester hours without prior approval from the Athletics Certifying Officer or Athletic Academic Advisor.
+They may not withdraw from courses that would put them below 12 semester hours without prior approval from the Athletic Academic Advisor or Athletics Certifying Officer.

-3. Student-athletes must pass 6 credits each semester, 18 credits each academic year, accumulate 24 credit hours, and maintain a 1.8 cumulative grade point average in their first two semesters of attendance.
+3. Student-athletes must pass 6 credits each semester, 18 credits each academic year, accumulate 24 credit hours, and maintain a 1.8 cumulative grade point average in their first two full-time semesters of attendance.

-5. Student-athletes must officially declare a major prior to the beginning of their fifth semester at the university.
+4. Student-athletes must officially declare a major prior to the beginning of their fifth semester of full-time enrollment of college.
 In addition, the student-athlete must have completed at least 40% of the declared major and maintain a 1.9 cumulative grade point average before the first date of competition.

-6. Student-athletes are required to complete 60% of their declared major and maintain a 2.0 cumulative grade point average before the first date of competition of their seventh semester and 80% of their declared major before the first date of competition of their ninth semester of full-time enrollment will need to meet 80% of a declared major and maintain a 2.0 cumulative grade point average.
+5. Student-athletes are required to complete 60% of their declared major and maintain a 2.0 cumulative grade point average before the first date of competition of their seventh semester.
+Student-athletes entering their ninth semester of full-time enrollment will need to meet 80% of a declared major and maintain a 2.0 cumulative grade point average.

-7. Transfer student-athletes from two-year institutions must graduate with an Associates degree before entering Temple University for immediate consideration for practice/"try-out" opportunity.
+7. Transfer student-athletes from two-year institutions may need to graduate with an Associates degree before entering Temple University for immediate consideration for practice/"try-out" opportunity.

-8. Initial and Transfer student-athletes are also bound by a 5-year clock that begins at the time of first entering an institution of higher education.
+8. Initial and Transfer student-athletes are also bound by a 5-year clock that begins at the time of first full-time enrollment at any institution of higher education.

 The Department of Intercollegiate Athletics is committed to practices, procedures and policies that are designed to assure proper emphasis on educational objectives, to promote competitive equity among institutions and to prevent the exploitation of student-athletes.